la2050/archive/_projects/2016/cleantech-2-edtech-la-schools-save-energy-as-students-and-startups-implement-cleantech-innovations.md

   This program will be established at pilot sites within LAUSD, and if successful, rolled out more widely.
-project_image_2: 4863691455741-team91.jpg
-empty_column_1: ''
 organization_name: California Institute of Technology
 organization_website: www.caltech.edu
-organization_name_2: California Institute of Technology
-organization_activity: >-
-  The Resnick Sustainability Institute at Caltech supports research in sustainability, and runs FLoW: a program to help young innovators start cleantech companies and learn how to become entrepreneurs.
-ein: ''

 ---